andrewheiss/ath-hugo/content/blog/2021-12-18_bayesian-propensity-scores-weights/index.markdown

 ### Why even do this Bayesianly?

 We successfully found the causal effect of -10 malaria risk points using regular frequentist regression, so why am I trying to make life more complex and do this with Bayesian methods instead?
-Mostly because I’m not a fan of null hypothesis frequentist testing (NHST), or the whole process of proposing a null hypothesis, generating a statistical test, finding a p-value, and seeing if the test/p-value/confidence interval provides enough evidence to reject the null hypothesis.
+Mostly because I’m not a fan of null hypothesis signficance testing (NHST), or the whole process of proposing a null hypothesis, generating a statistical test, finding a p-value, and seeing if the test/p-value/confidence interval provides enough evidence to reject the null hypothesis.
 With frequentist statistics we test for the probability of the data given a null hypothesis, or `\(P(\text{data} \mid H_0)\)`, while with Bayesian statistics, we get to test for the probability of a hypothesis given the data, or `\(P(H \mid \text{data})\)`.

 Testing a hypothesis directly with Bayesian inference is a lot more intuitive, with Bayesian [credible intervals](https://evalf21.classes.andrewheiss.com/resource/bayes/#bayesian-credible-intervals) and inferential approaches like measuring the probability that a parameter is greater/less than 0 (i.e. [probability of direction](https://evalf21.classes.andrewheiss.com/resource/bayes/#probability-of-direction)), or measuring the proportion of a posterior that falls within a null region of practical equivalence, or [ROPE](https://evalf21.classes.andrewheiss.com/resource/bayes/#region-of-practical-equivalence-rope).
 [See this page for an overview of all these methods](https://evalf21.classes.andrewheiss.com/resource/bayes/#) and a comparison with frequentism, and check out [this amazing (and free!) textbook on Bayesianism in general](https://www.bayesrulesbook.com/).